AlexeyMK/alexeymk.com/_posts/2024-04-07-why-i-created-a-growth-engineering-course.md

 When I first became an Engineering Manager, I was automatically enrolled into manager training.
 There was no question about it: Engineering Management is not Engineering.
 New managers are ramped as quickly as possible.

-When I first became a Growth Engineer,  Iwas automatically enrolled into absolutely nothing.
+When I first became a Growth Engineer,  I was automatically enrolled into absolutely nothing.
 In retrospect, this seems strange.
 [Growth Engineering is quite different from the rest of Software Engineering](https://www.linkedin.com/pulse/why-core-product-engineers-cant-hack-growth-alexey-komissarouk/).
 How was I supposed to pick things up?

 ![](/images/experimentation-is-hard.png)